 6. Laughter challenge

 Let the hidden drawing talents creep out with this funny game.
-Blindfold each person and ask him or her to draw an item or person related to Christmas within a two-minute timeframe.
+Blindfold each person and ask them to draw an item or person related to Christmas within a two-minute timeframe.
 The other team members need to guess what they are drawing.
 Like standard Pictionary, the team that gets it correct the fastest wins.

 8. Human Christmas tree